-Start by colouring the lamb shanks in the butter and olive oil.
-Transfer to a plate and now gently fry the shopped shallot and garlic.
+Start by colouring the lamb shanks in olive oil.
+Transfer to a plate and then gently fry the shopped shallot, the leek, the carrot, the celeriac and the garlic.
 When ready add the red wine and some water, depending on your taste.
-Add the generous bouquet garni and some cooked garlic.
+Add the generous bouquet garni with extra rosemary and some cooked garlic.
 Transfer the lamb shanks back to the pan and close the pressure cooker.
-Cook for 30 – 45 minutes depending on the size.
-When done, check the sauce, maybe reduce it a bit and serve the shanks with a classic branch of rosemary.
-Serve with Brussels sprouts and some bread.
+Cook for 30 – 45 minutes depending on the size of the shanks.
+Transfer the shanks to a warm plate, pass the cooking juice through a sieve (discarding the vegetables), check the sauce, reduce if necessary, and serve the shanks with a classic branch of rosemary, Brussels sprouts and some bread.

 If you want to emphasize the natural sweetness of the dish, then serve with glazed carrots.